ddakebono/Chillout-VR-Mods/README.md

 # Chillout-VR-Mods
-QOL mods for the game 'Chillout VR' or 'CVR'
+QOL mods for the game 'Chillout VR' or 'CVR' to be used with 'Melonloader'

 ---
 ### How to compile